xylimeng/StructuredEnsemble/README.md

 ## Examples using Concrete dataset from the UCI repository

 The followling demonstration is also in the "example.R" script.
-The returned variables are saved in "demo.RData" for quick access.

 ### Improve random forests predictions using Bayesian procedure with double-spike Dirichlet priors